iiasa/ixmp/README.md

 Follow the instructions in [doc/README](doc/README.md) for building the ixmp documentation including the scientific programming API manuals on your local machine.

+## Scientific reference

+Please cite the following manuscript when using the MESSAGEix framework and/or the ix modeling platform for scientific publications or technical reports:

+  Daniel Huppmann, Matthew Gidden, Oliver Fricko, Peter Kolp, Clara Orthofer, Michael Pimmer, Adriano Vinca, Alessio Mastrucci, Keywan Riahi, and Volker Krey.
+  "The |MESSAGEix| Integrated Assessment Model and the ix modeling platform".
+2018, submitted.
+  Electronic pre-print available at [pure.iiasa.ac.at/15157/](https://pure.iiasa.ac.at/15157/).

 ## Dependency Installation